-The Aussie Millions is a poker tournament series held at the Crown Casino in Melbourne, Australia.
+The Aussie Millions Poker Championship is the biggest poker tournament in the Southern Hemisphere.
+It takes place annually at the Crown Casino in Melbourne, Australia.

 Past Winners of the Aussie Millions Main Event